 Consistent with the terms of this Policy, certificants must satisfy the following requirements to maintain certification.

-b.
+a.
 CE Completion Time Period.
-Certificants must complete all continuing education hours within the two (2) year recertification cycle (on or before the expiration date).
+Certificants must complete all CE hours within the two (2)-year recertification cycle (on or before the expiration date).
 No CE hours completed before certification is granted may be used to satisfy recertification requirements.
 CE hours can only be applied to the recertification cycle in which they are completed, and cannot be carried over and applied to future cycles.

 2. Compounded Sterile Preparation Technician® (CSPT®) Continuing Education (CE) Requirements.
 CSPT certificants must be active PTCB CPhTs in good standing.
-CSPT must complete a minimum of five hours of sterile compounding-specific continuing education (CE) and submit the CSPT Competency Attestation Form during each one-year recertification cycle.
+CSPTs must complete and submit the CSPT Competency Attestation Form during each one (1)-year recertification cycle.

-b.
+a.
 CSPT Competency Attestation Form.
 The CSPT Attestation Competency Form is used to document that the necessary training, skill assessment, and competency assessment have been completed each year for a PTCB CSPT.
-The form must be completed by a qualified supervisor that has directly observed the training, skill assessment, and competency assessment of the CSPT certificant.
+The form must be completed by a qualified supervisor who has directly observed the training, skill assessment, and competency assessment of the CSPT certificant.
 A qualified supervisor must be in good standing with their current employer and all regulatory bodies (e.g., state board of pharmacy) that have jurisdiction over the supervisor’s work site and must have at least five (5) years of experience working directly with or supervising compounded sterile preparations (CSPs) production.
 This form is required annually to maintain CSPT Certification.

-c.
+b.
 CE and Competency Attestation Form Completion Time Period.
 Certificants who renew a PTCB CPhT or CPhT-Adv certification along with the CSPT certification must complete a minimum of 10 Compounding CE hours on or before the expiration date (earned any time over the two-year CPhT or CPhT-Adv renewal cycle).
-No CE hours completed before CSPT certification is granted may be used to satisfy recertification requirements.
+No CE hours completed before CSPT Certification is granted may be used to satisfy recertification requirements.
 CE hours can only be applied to the CSPT recertification cycle in which they are completed, and cannot be carried over and applied to future CSPT cycles.